The Shield & The Storm: Gulf War Weapons

-Other major design changes included changing the muzzle device to the “birdcage” we all know, and most notably, dropping the fully-automatic setting with a three-round burst in hopes of ammunition conservation.
+Other major design changes included changing the muzzle device to the “birdcage” we all know.
+Most notably, dropping the fully-automatic setting with a three-round burst in hopes of ammunition conservation.

 M249 Squad Automatic Weapon (SAW)

 Now for the really fun stuff.
 The Barrett M82 is technically an “anti-material” sniper system, considering the size and power of the cartridge.
-The .50BMG is fully capable of incapacitating any thin-skinned vehicles (including large trucks) and was also proven ample for stopping lightly armored vehicles such as armored personnel carriers and armored cars.
+The .50BMG is fully capable of incapacitating any thin-skinned vehicles (including large trucks).
+It was also proven ample for stopping lightly armored vehicles such as armored personnel carriers and armored cars.

 Bullet weights vary from around 600gr. to 800gr., producing muzzle energy ranging from over 13,000ft. lbs. to nearly 15,000ft. lbs.
 These numbers, very roughly, are around five times the energy of a .30-06 Springfield.
-Cartridges are produced in the .50 BMG with a large variety of projectiles to include incendiary, armor piercing, armor-piercing incendiary, tracers, and standard ball ammo, among others.
+Cartridges are produced in the .50 BMG with a large variety of projectiles.
+They include incendiary, armor piercing, armor-piercing incendiary, tracers, and standard ball ammo, among others.

 The M82 itself can use any of the .50 BMG cartridges in the inventory, allowing it to eliminate enemy personnel beyond 1,500 yards; to penetrate and ignite fuel and ammo dumps, and punch through light armor vehicles with ease.
-It operates using a short-recoil semi-automatic system to achieve relatively high and accurate rates of fire, and can stay engaged for a while using the standard 10-round magazine.
+It operates using a short-recoil semi-automatic system to achieve relatively high and accurate rates of fire.
+It can stay engaged for a while using the standard 10-round magazine.
 The massive muzzle brake and its 29lb heft help manage the insane recoil produced.
-This does tend to make it a cumbersome weapon, but its proven lethality against a broad array of targets at very long distances easily wins the dang day over the detractors.
+This does tend to make it a cumbersome weapon.
+However, its proven lethality against a broad array of targets at very long distances easily wins the dang day over the detractors.

 The Gulf War Armory

-Many of the Gulf War weapon systems were relative newcomers to the armory when the war kicked off, and with the exception of the M16, were unproven and untested in battle.
-The M249 quickly gained a reputation as a nasty buzz saw, a reputation which replayed ten-fold, maybe 100-fold, in Operation Enduring Freedom and Operation Iraqi Freedom.
+Many of the Gulf War weapons were relative newcomers to the armory when the war kicked off.
+With the exception of the M16, many were unproven and untested in battle.
+The M249 quickly gained a reputation as a nasty buzz saw.
+A reputation which replayed ten-fold, maybe 100-fold, in Operation Enduring Freedom and Operation Iraqi Freedom.

 The M16A2 was still the standard infantry battle rifle going into OEF/OIF until being usurped by its more compact first cousin, the battle-ready M4.
 However, some support units still have M16A2s in their possession because it remains a good and reliable weapon.

 The Beretta M9 is on its way out after a full career.
-In the world of handguns, generational cycles tend to be much shorter than long arms so its 30+ years are a testament to its durable design.
+In the world of handguns, generational cycles tend to be much shorter than long arms.
+So the Beretta’s 30+ years are a testament to its durable design.
 However, the standard 92FS/M9 has become outdated by modern designs and technologies.
 Modern polymer frames are highly durable and very light, shaving off upwards of ten ounces from comparable alloy frames.

-The Persian Gulf war started with massive airstrikes, raids from stealth bombers and cruise missiles pounding Iraq’s defenses.
-These coalition efforts helped to minimize the time spent with boots on the ground, but they don’t minimize the effectiveness of Operation Desert Sabre.
+The Persian Gulf War started with massive airstrikes, raids from stealth bombers and cruise missiles pounding Iraq’s defenses.
+These coalition efforts helped to minimize the time spent with boots on the ground.
+They didn’t minimize the effectiveness of Operation Desert Sabre.
 U.S. ground forces put their armory to the test against the Iraqi Republican Guard, within 4 days, the resistance collapsed and President Bush declared a ceasefire effectively ending the war.